deeeelin/NTHU_SELECT/README.md

-Sample function in extensions.py : (given a string of available time , find the possible courses to attend in that time  )
+Sample function in extensions.py : (given a string of available time , filter the possible courses that is able to attend in that time  )

 ![Image](./README_sources/extension.png)